ucsb-cs16/w20/_lab/lab01.md

 * If you face difficulties with pair programming consult your TA.

+# Academic Honesty
+All work submitted for this lab should be your own and your pair partner's (if you have a partner).
+Do not use code posted on the internet.
+If you are using any hints from a previous offering of this course that was posted publicly by a CS16 instructor, you must cite your source.

 ## C++ Style guide

 Please follow the information in this C++ style guide: <https://docs.google.com/presentation/d/16ExuzjlRWClQe-GbX_FNYKsSJnrd0Z5ef7N1c0sezUA/edit?usp=sharing>